Check Out My Free Alexa Skill >>

 Today we are going to look at 2 distinct ways in which individuals view intelligence and learning, through mindset.

-Mindset is a simple idea discovered by world-renowned Stanford University psychologist Carol Dweck, in decades of research on achievement and success.
+Mindset is a simple idea discovered by world-renowned Stanford University psychologist dating cleveland, in decades of research on achievement and success.

 Mindsets are beliefs, beliefs about yourself and your most basic qualities.